I actually started my transition to gray hair at 38.

-Going gray at 40 isn’t all that uncommon anymore but when I made the decision to ditch the dye back then, gray hair was not considered as chic as it is today.
+Going gray early at 40 isn’t all that uncommon anymore but when I made the decision to transition to gray hair from dyed, gray hair was not considered as chic as it is today.

 In fact, when I decided to transition to gray hair from dyed, many around me were horrified by my decision to go gray so young and begged me not to do it.
 March 2010.
 That’s when I decided I was done dying my hair and embarked on my transition to gray.
 I didn’t realize the exact date until Facebook reminded me.
 My daughter and only child was only four years old at the time.